Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: Introduction

 The most important and widely studied class of representations are probably the ones admitting weight space decompositions which separate the modules into finite-dimensional weight spaces, thereby enabling us to compute characters.
 These representations are usually referred to as Harish-Chandra modules in the literature.
-The classification of irreducible Harish-Chandra modules over the affine-Virasoro algebra was settled in \cite{CLW,LPX} (also see \cite{GHL}).
-It is thus natural to generalize the notion of affine-Virasoro algebra in the higher-dimensional set-up and develop the corresponding theory of Harish-Chandra modules, which is the underlying theme of this paper.
+The problem of classifying irreducible Harish-Chandra modules for the affine Kac-Moody algebra and the Virasoro algebra was initiated in \cite{C} and \cite{CP} respectively.
+For recent progress related to the classification of irreducible Harish-Chandra modules over the affine Kac-Moody algebra, see \cite{CP1, CP2, DG, FT, P, E3} and the references therein.
+The classification of irreducible Harish-Chandra modules over the affine-Virasoro algebra has been recently settled in \cite{CLW,LPX} (also see \cite{GHL}).
+It is thus natural to generalize the notion of affine-Virasoro algebra in the higher-dimensional set-up and then develop the corresponding theory of Harish-Chandra modules, which is the underlying theme of this paper.

-In order to generalize the construction of the affine-Virasoro algebra, we first need to find a suitable higher-dimensional analogue of the affine Lie algebra.
-This is taken care of by the notion of toroidal Lie algebra \cite{EMY}, which is a natural higher-dimensional generalization of the affine Lie algebra.
-From the physical perspective, the toroidal Lie algebras have found quite a few applications and have appeared in diverse fields from $4$-dimensional conformal field theory in connection to toroidal symmetry \cite{IKU} to soliton solutions for integrable hierarchies of PDEs \cite{B1}.